thomasabishop/eolas/Logic/Propositional_logic/Boolean_function_synthesis.md

 But even this is too complex.
 We could get rid of the OR and just use AND and NOT:

-We can prove this theorem with the following transformation:
+We can prove this theorem by showing that an expression with AND, NOT, and OR can be formulated as an equivalent expression using just NOT and AND:

 $$
   x \lor y = \lnot(\lnot(x) \land \lnot(y))